 BCG Resume Mistakes to Avoid

-Your BCG resume is going to arrive in a pile of hundreds of others.
+Your BCG resume is going to arrive in a pile with hundreds of others.
 The person screening it will be looking for any reason to cast your resume aside.
-It’s crucial that you not make any needless mistakes in your BCG resume format.
-Make sure your resume is not too long – stick to a single page, no exceptions.
-No bullet point should be more than two lines long.
-Brevity in communication is an essential skill for consultants.
+It’s crucial that you not make any needless mistakes when it comes to your BCG resume format.

-In addition, don’t make the mistake of treating this like a personal essay.
 When you catch yourself describing your own skills and virtues, remind yourself to make your resume action oriented.
-Phrase things according to what you did and the results you achieved.
-Also, be wary of long lists or overly descriptive sections.
+Be wary of long lists or overly descriptive sections.
 Try to remember that there’s a difference between telling and showing—you don’t just want to tell BCG you’ll be a great consultant, you want to show the firm why that’s true.

 BCG Resume Template

-We told you not to rely on templates, and to do research on BCG sample resumes that will work best for you.
+Even the best BCG sample resumes aren’t a silver bullet.
 But at the same time, you don’t necessarily have to start from scratch.
-But remember, don’t just swap out your name and experience and call it good.
+Remember, don’t just swap out your name and experience and call it good.
 You have to do the work to make your experience action oriented and tailored to what the firm is looking for.

 If you’re hoping to land a consulting role at Boston Consulting Group, you’re likely already a hard worker who’s put in the work to become a well-rounded applicant.
 But don’t let all that hard work go to waste.
 Remember that everything you’ve done up until now is only as good as you make it look on your resume.

 Now, it’s time to get to work on your resume so you can land an interview!
-If this is overwhelming you, consider working with Management Consulted on a resume edit.
-Over 2 rounds of editing, we do the work to make sure your resume stands out to get you in the door and on your way to an interview.
+Work with Management Consulted on a resume edit.
+In 2 rounds of editing, we do the work to make sure your resume stands out to get you in the door and on your way to an interview.